percona/postgresql-docs/docs/solutions/ha-setup-yum.md

 The distributed configuration store helps establish a consensus among nodes during a failover and will manage the configuration for the three PostgreSQL instances.
 Although Patroni can work with other distributed consensus stores (i.e., Zookeeper, Consul, etc.), the most commonly used one is `etcd`.

 This document provides configuration for etcd version 3.5.x.
-For how to configure etcd cluster with earlier versions of etcd, read the blog post by _Fernando Laudares Camargos_ and _Jobin Augustine_ [PostgreSQL HA with Patroni: Your Turn to Test Failure Scenarios :octicons-link-external-16:](https://www.percona.com/blog/postgresql-ha-with-patroni-your-turn-to-test-failure-scenarios/)
+For how to configure etcd cluster with earlier versions of etcd, read the blog post by _Fernando Laudares Camargos_ and _Jobin Augustine_ [PostgreSQL HA with Patroni: Your Turn to Test Failure Scenarios](https://www.percona.com/blog/postgresql-ha-with-patroni-your-turn-to-test-failure-scenarios/).

+If you [installed the software from tarballs](../tarball.md), check how you [enable etcd](../enable-extensions.md#etcd).

 The `etcd` cluster is first started in one node and then the subsequent nodes are added to the first node using the `add` command.